Fundraising Policy and Guidelines

 All requests submitted to the Development Department will receive a response by email within ten (10) business days.

 Email approval must be received before any calendaring, volunteer recruiting or communication with potential donors or third parties is initiated.

 Once final approval is received from the Development Department, the organization making the request should complete a facilities/maintenance request (if applicable) through the PCA website.

 A Facilities Request found on the school’s website should be turned in ten (10) business days prior to your activity/event.

 The organization representative should keep the development and facilities departments updated on any changes made to the approved activities/events.

 In an attempt to avoid asking our students to sell various products, a maximum of one non-spirit item and a maximum of one spirit may be approved for each organization.

 All spirit wear apparel will be coordinated and sold through the PCA Athletic Booster Club and will need principal approval to be considered for Friday Spirit Dress.

-All sponsorships solicitations must be approved by the Development Director before businesses and/or individuals are approached for donations.
+All sponsorships solicitations must be approved by the Director of Advancement before businesses and/or individuals are approached for donations.